Real Name | Tracy Lamar McGrady, Jr. |

 - Tracy McGrady's birth date is 1979-5-24

-- Tracy McGrady is currently Married (Clerenda McGrady)
+- Is Tracy McGrady single or married?
+Tracy McGrady is Married (Clerenda McGrady)!

-- Which school did Tracy McGrady go to?
-Tracy McGrady attended Mt.
+- Which college/university did Tracy McGrady go to?
+Tracy McGrady went to Mt.
 Zion Christian Academy, Auburndale High School

-- Tracy McGrady kids names are Laymen, Layden, Laycee, Layla
+- Tracy McGrady childrens names are Laymen, Layden, Laycee, Layla

 FAQ